kuzzleio/kuzzle/doc/2/guides/main-concepts/permissions/index.md

 A **profile definition is a JSON object** that contains an optional rate limit parameter, and an array of policies.

 ::: info
-Profiles also have a `tags` property who can contains a list of string.
+Profiles also have a `tags` property which can contains a list of string.

 ```js
 {